Landing Page Testing 101: How to Conduct Split Testing (A/B Testing) of Your Landing Pages

 - Using Specialized A/B Testing Software is the third option that you’ve got.
 We actually didn’t know that this market had existed before I started doing some more research in that area.
 Apparently, there are really powerful products on the market, such as VWO, that help companies run A/B tests for almost anything and compare almost any metric – things like browsing behavior, purchase events, interaction data, sign-ups, etc.

-Example: Landing Page A/B Test with Marcom Robot
+Example: A/B testing your landing pages with Marcom Robot

 - Give your A/B test a name